-Budgeted cost: £91,213
+Budgeted cost: £84,500

 Activity Evidence that supports this approach Challenge number(s) addressed Increased sports coach provision at lunch times, focussed on disadvantaged pupils, to increase stamina, resilience and wellbeing.
-Endowment Foundation EEF research tells us that children who are enmeshed in school life, have greater resilience and make better progress.
+(Cost in Sport premium) Endowment Foundation EEF research tells us that children who are enmeshed in school life, have greater resilience and make better progress.
 6,7 Blue Smile interventions to support mental health.
 One full day per week and additional outreach capacity.
 Red Hen interventions to support families in crisis.
 Based on our experience, we have continued to identify the need to prioritise funding in order to respond quickly to ongoing therapeutic needs, family support and needs that have not yet been identified.
-6,7 Additional 1.5 days per week of time allocated for CP work for a trained DDSL.
-Assistant Headteachers / Senior staff - High profile at start and end of every day and on duty at lunchtime Social and emotional learning, and parental engagement are both shown to have moderate impact based on extensive evidence provided by EEF.
+6,7 Assistant Headteachers / Senior staff - High profile at start and end of every day and on duty at lunchtime Social and emotional learning, and parental engagement are both shown to have a moderate impact based on extensive evidence provided by EEF.
 6,7 and playtime.
 Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) Better Transition for PP children into EYFS.
-Social and emotional learning, and parental engagement are both shown to have moderate impact based on extensive evidence provided by EEF.
+Social and emotional learning, and parental engagement are both shown to have a moderate impact based on extensive evidence provided by EEF.
 6,7 Arbury 'Starting School' reading book - Annual print cost Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) More Detailed identification of barriers to learning recorded and updated A greater understanding by staff of potential barriers to learning helps to target support appropriately.
 6,7 half-termly.
-Social and emotional learning, and parental engagement are both shown to have moderate impact based on extensive evidence provided by EEF.
+Monitoring of barrier to learning and planned actions by Assistant Headteacher and Phase Leaders.
+Social and emotional learning, and parental engagement are both shown to have a moderate impact based on extensive evidence provided by EEF.
+Loaders.
 Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) Attendance - Designated attendance officer time.
 Endowment Foundation EEF research tells us that children who are enmeshed in school life, and have excellent attendance, have greater resilience and make better progress.
 6,7 Real experiences in School (trips) subsidised for all and paid for fully for all PP children.
 Endowment Foundation EEF research tells us that children who are enmeshed in school life, have greater resilience and make better progress.
-6,7 Provision of equipment to PP children (water bottles / book bags etc.) Endowment Foundation EEF research tells us that children who are enmeshed in school life, have greater resilience and make better progress.
-3,7
+6,7 Provision of equipment to PP children (water bottles / book bags / Study guides for Y6 etc.) Endowment Foundation EEF research tells us that children who are enmeshed in school life, have greater resilience and make better progress.
+3,7 60 x water bottles and book bags

-Total budgeted cost for 2020/21: £303,869
+Total budgeted cost for 2020/21: £280,750